Spectral theorems for positive algebra homomorphisms: Preliminaries

 The following result is a direct consequence of the definitions.

-\begin{lemma} Let $\os$ be a Riesz space, let $\ostwo$ be a partially ordered vector space, and let $\posmap:\os\to\ostwo$ be a lattice structure preserving operator.
-Supplied with the partial ordering inherited from $\ostwo$, the space $T(\os)$ is a Riesz space.
-The map $T:\os\to \posmap(E)$ is then a surjective vector lattice homomorphism.
-The kernel of $T$ is an order ideal of $\os$. \end{lemma}
+\begin{lemma} Let $\os$ be a vector lattice, let $\ostwo$ be a partially ordered vector space, and let $T \colon \os\to\ostwo$ be a moduli preserving operator.
+Supplied with the partial ordering inherited from $\ostwo$, the space $T(\os)$ is a vector lattice, and the map $T\colon \os\to T(E)$ is then a vector lattice homomorphism. \end{lemma}